AgateTravel WeLiveToServe

 Is It Worth Visiting Mount Fuji in July?

-Besides, July is a good season to enjoy the beautiful natural scenery, especially during the time from early July to mid-July when there are large areas of blooming purple lavender in the Lake Kawaguchi.
+However, July is a good month for hikers as the climbing season begins from the early month when you can climb to the top of Mount Fuji.
+In addition, July is also the right time to enjoy the beautiful natural scenery, especially during the time from early July to mid-July when there are large areas of blooming purple lavender around the Lake Kawaguchi.

 Packing Guide for Mount Fuji Trip in July